 - 1 tsp. vanilla extract

-Whip butter and shortening together until thoroughly mixed.
-Add in icing sugar, vanilla, and Baileys, and mix until combined.
+- To make the Bailey's Buttercream frosting, whip butter and shortening together until thoroughly mixed.
+Add in icing sugar, vanilla, and 2 tbsp.
+Baileys, and mix until combined.
 Beat on high for at least 10 minutes.

 See?
 Wasn’t that easy?
 Bake the cupcakes, pipe the icing on, drizzle some melted chocolate over it, and stick in a pipette of liqueur.
 Much easier to make than you’d think!
 And wouldn’t it be fun to do with different liqueurs?
 Maybe a Chambord?
 With a raspberry garnish?
 In terms of recipe experimentation, there’s as many combinations as there are liqueurs!
 What would be your favourite?
 Let me know in the comments!

 Next Post: I’m thinking Pumpkin Gnocchi.
 Or Maple-Glazed Pumpkin Slices.
 Either or, really.
 Any preferences?